 Because many older workers may be uncompetitive to get jobs, we recommend income from self-employment options.
 We wrote some posts on self-employment opportunities for those without special skills.

-Best Retirement Income Sources - The Right Investments
+Best Income Sources - The Right Retirement Investments

 As to investing, my experience as a financial advisor shows me that most people are underinvested, i.e. they get a poor return on their assets.
-Ther best retirement income opportunities can significantly boost investment performance.
+Their best retirement income opportunities can significantly boost investment performance.
 However, as I will disclose, financial advisors often do not mention these sources and the general public is financially ignorant.
 The rich earn more on their assets for two reasons.
 They can take advantage of investments with larger minimum requirements than most investors can afford and the rich are also better informed.

 There are many sources of investment income.
 In fact, within a 401k there are choices such as equity mutual funds, bond mutual funds, and real estate investment trusts.
-Then we could further divide mutual funds into open end funds, closed-end funds and exchange traded funds (ETFs).
+Then we could further divide mutual funds into open-end funds, closed-end funds and exchange-traded funds (ETFs).
 Within bonds, we have Treasury securities, federally backed mortgage notes, corporate bonds and tax-free bonds.

 All of the above are readily sold by eager financial advisors and insurance agents to earn a commission.
 But what about the best retirement income sources for which they cannot earn a commission?
-These sales people can only sell what their employing companies permit them to sell.
+These salespeople can only sell what their employing companies permit them to sell.

-You can steer clear of these sales people.
+You can steer clear of these salespeople.
 Let me give you a simple formula that will beat 98% of their recommendations.

 Understand that of what appears to be a huge menu of investment alternatives, there are only three investments: stocks, bonds and cash (i.e. places to store cash such as bank accounts and money market funds).
 EVERY other investment financial advisors sell is some combination, synthesis or derivative of these three investments.
 The exception would be real estate (i.e. REITs and direct participation programs).